 In short yes, the Bill of Materials and sources I have found are below.

 The console is one of the critical components and often the most expensive one at approx. $400.
-It has built-in throttles which will support dual engines or a single engine arrangement based on the software configuration.
-It also has a goodly number of buttons which can be used to enable/disable a large number of functions and options within the simulator.
+It has built-in throttles which will support single or dual engines arrangement based on the software configuration.
+It also has 26 buttons which can be used to dynamically turn on or off a large number of functions and options within the simulator.
 This does occasionally show up on Amazon but I’ve found the most reliable and quickest shipper with the best price is fspilotshop.
 There is a brief tutorial about the console available on the tutorials page.
 If the console is not something you want immediately you can run the simulator completely from the keyboard and mouse and our first version used a basic flight simulator throttle quadrant by Logitech.
 Clunky but it worked…sorta.

 The Logitech Wingman wheel is what we have used for many of the simulators as the ships wheel.
-Used they can be purchased in the $40-$50 dollar range.
+Used they can be purchased in the $40-$50 dollar range used.
 These can be sourced from Amazon or Ebay and likely many other places.
 The key point to remember is that you want a USB connector, not a joystick connector.
 Based on what we’ve tested, most any wheel should work, some need power, some don’t.
 The Wingman has the advantage of not requiring an external power source, although there is a power port on it.
 The powered ones often have the advantage of being self calibrating.
 Either will work fine as a helm wheel.
-Those flipper levers on the back can be used to change the point of view thus allowing 360 degree views of the environment.
-The buttons can be configured as horn, etc. as needed providing great flexibility.
+Those flipper levers on the back can be used to change the point of view thus allowing a full 360 degree view of the environment.
+The buttons can be configured as horn, binoculars, etc. as needed providing great flexibility in configuration.